Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 But when it comes to the whole internet (not only the public but also the private one), Google covers only 4% of it.

-This is because a lot more content is not publicly available via a link.
+This is because much more content is not publicly available via a link.

-Google Ads is by far still the largest online ad platform on the public internet.
+Google Ads is still the largest online ad platform on the public internet.

 - 90% of people using their desktop to search for something do it with Google (source)

-- The search engine market is dominated by Google at 76% (source)
+- Google dominates the search engine market at 76% (source)